dgaydukov/cert-aws/sa/files/sa.md

 * when you create nlb from console you can specify only default certificate
 * after you can go to `listeners=>View/edit certificates=>add certificate` to add other certificates
 * if hostname match single cert - use this cert, otherwise - use best cert client can support SNI (Server Name Indication) - host multiple tls application, each with it's own (or multiple) ssl certificate behind single ELB, which would choose optimal certificate for each client.
+Supported only by elb.
 You can create multi-vpc elb, but if you want to route traffic to multiple vpc, better for each vpc to have single elb, and use route53 to route traffic to multiple elb.
 Yet if you want to use single elb to multiple vpc, you should use vpc peering and for target group set `TargetType: ip` and set list of private IP addresses to `TargetDescription.Id` attribute.
 End-to-end encryption - usually we terminate ssl on elb and from there we send traffic to ec2 using http, cause anyway from elb traffic is inside vpc, so it's secured.